 If a number contains multiple digits, it is built by appending various roman numerals from the highest to the lowest values.

 Various Roman numerals are written using the “Subtractive Notations”.
 To avoid clumsiness while writing the Roman numeral, we use the subtractive forms in the standard use.
 The combination of different Roman symbols provides significant flexibility, and some of the applications use Roman numerals.
 A few Roman numerals that use subtractive forms are as follows:

 CM = 900

-Some other examples for the combination of Roman numerals are:
+Some other examples of the combination of Roman numerals are:

 List of Roman Numerals From 1 to 50

-Roman numerals are the other way to write the numbers.
-It may look different, but they are equal.
+Roman numerals are the other way to write numbers.
+They may look different, but they are equal.
 For example, XXXIX Roman numeral is equivalent to the number 39.
 The following table shows the list of Roman numerals for the numbers 1 to 50.

 |Number||Roman Numeral||Number||Roman Numeral|

 It should be noted that the same symbol should not be repeated more than thrice in a row.
 For example, the number 4 is represented as IV, not IIII.